Apr 02, 2024

 When we think about quality of life in care settings, in the past this thinking has been focused on providing good levels of care around operations and efficiency in, for example, medication management, maintenance or care records.

-But in more recent times, though still essential to providing person-centred care, high quality care notes and medication management as examples are being seen more as givens, and the thinking is turning to what else can be done to provide people living in care settings with the quality of life they deserve.
+But in more recent times from a care home and regulatory point of view, though still essential to providing person-centred care, high quality care notes and medication management as examples are being seen more as givens, and the thinking is turning to what else can be done to provide people living in care settings with the quality of life they deserve.
 In short, are people in care homes living, or just existing?

 Living or existing?

 Creating a holistic environment is key to ensuring better quality of life for people living in care.
 This means not only working to meet an individual’s physical needs but also paying close attention to emotional needs and social connections.
-By encouraging engagement, socialising and honouring everyone’s preferences and abilities, we can create a caring environment where everyone thrives.
+By encouraging engagement, socialising and honouring everyone’s preferences and abilities, we can create an environment where everyone thrives and wellbeing in care homes is improved.

 For all of us, existing is covering the basics: having enough food, water, clean clothes and somewhere to live.
 For people living in care homes, that means ensuring they are not malnourished or dehydrated, that they’re receiving the right medications at the right time, in short that they’re receiving the clinical care they need, but what is the purpose and benefit of that life if we don’t have a sense of enjoyment and fulfilment?

-For a long time, we’ve tended to focus on the ‘existing’ part of wellbeing, but what really makes the difference to quality of life for those living and working in care is that attention paid to the things that make a person unique – their interests, their history, their preferences, whether it’s a particular type of music they like or any hobbies they have, these are the things that in many instances make life worthwhile.
+For a long time, we’ve tended to focus on the ‘existing’ part of wellbeing in care homes, but what really makes the difference to quality of life for those living in care is that attention paid to the things that make a person unique – their interests, their history, their preferences, whether it’s a particular type of music they like or any hobbies they have, these are the things that in many instances make life worthwhile.

 What does wellbeing in care homes look like?